 The Community Development Block Grant (CDBG) program is a federal formula-allocated grant program administered by the U.S. Department of Housing and Urban Development (HUD).
 Funding for the CDBG Small Cities Program is provided to the State of Wisconsin by HUD.
-The program was created when Congress passed the Housing and Community Development Act, Title 1 in 1974 and it is governed by the rules set forth in the Housing and Community Development Act (HCDA) of 1974 (as amended) and in the Code of Federal Regulations (24 CFR Part 570).
+The program was created when Congress passed the Housing and Community Development Act, Title 1 in 1974 and it is governed by the rules set forth in the Code of Federal Regulations (24 CFR Part 570).